iceice666/SchoolMeet/README.md

 # SchoolMeet

-A small program to automaticlly login to Google Meet when Morning Eexercise.
+A small program to automatically login to Google Meet when Morning Exercise.

 Default school has been set to "nkhhs"